lsst-sitcom/sitcomtn-037/index.rst

 FAFF-REQ-0058
 ^^^^^^^^^^^^^
-**Specification:** Observers shall be able to run instances of single-frame-processing manually to support commissioning.
+**Specification:** Observers shall be able to run instances of SFP manually to support commissioning.

 **Rationale:** If rapid analysis fails, then users will need the capability to re-run the analyses.
 This is expected to be done either at the USDF or on the commissioning cluster.